 After completing the initial phases of treatment at Kolmac, patients enter continuing care.
 During this phase, which varies in length depending on need, patients attend two-hour group therapy sessions once a week.
 Each group is led by two licensed or certified clinicians.
 Most of our patients never have to drive more than 20 minutes to attend a session, due to our conveniently located centers.

-Why is group therapy in addiction treatment important?
+Why is group therapy important?

 - Groups provide the necessary structure and peer support to continue to abstain from addictive substances after rehabilitation.